 (1) The "unit of certification" is the fishery for which ecolabelling certification is sought, as specified by the stakeholders who are seeking certification.
 The certification could encompass: the whole fishery, where a fishery refers to the activity of one particular gear type or method leading to the harvest of one or more species; a sub-component of a fishery, for example a national fleet fishing a shared stock; or several fisheries operating on the same resources.
 The "stock under consideration" exploited by this fishery (unit of certification) may be one or more biological stock(s) as specified by the stakeholders for certification.
-The certification applies only to products derived from the "stock under consideration" over its entire area of distribution are to be considered.
+The certification applies only to products derived from the "stock under consideration".
+In assessing compliance with certification standards, the impacts on the "stock under consideration" of all the fisheries utilizing that "stock under consideration" over its entire area of distribution are to be considered.